What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 Choose a policy instead when:

-• Consistent enforcement is required
+• Consistent enforcement is required across the entire organization

-• You expect to discipline for violations
+• You expect to discipline employees for violations

-• You need audit-ready documentation
+• You need audit-ready documentation that demonstrates compliance

 Guideline Examples for the Workplace

-1) Workplace Communication Guideline
+1. Workplace Communication Guideline

 Purpose: Improve clarity and reduce miscommunication across teams.